Terms

 Schema synchronization

-DTS reads the structure definitions (such as tables, views, triggers, and stored procedures) of the objects to be synchronized or migrated from the source database and writes the structure definitions to the destination database.
-For schema synchronization or migration between heterogeneous databases, DTS converts the structure definitions to a format supported by the destination database before writing them.
-For example, it converts the NUMBER data type in an Oracle database to the DECIMAL data type before writing it to a MySQL database.
+A DTS instance that reads the schemas such as tables, views, triggers, and stored procedures of the objects to be synchronized or migrated from the source database and writes the schemas to the destination database.
+When you synchronize or migrate the schema between heterogeneous databases, DTS converts the schema in the source database to a schema that is supported by the destination database before writing to the destination database.
+For example, DTS converts the NUMBER data type in an Oracle database to the DECIMAL data type before writing data to a MySQL database.

 Schema migration